 We were formed on May 13, 2022, as a Delaware statutory trust.
 We have elected to be regulated as a BDC under the 1940 Act.
-We also intend to elect to be treated as soon as reasonably practical, and intend to qualify annually thereafter, as a RIC under Subchapter M of the Code.
+We also intend to elect to be treated, and intend to qualify annually thereafter, as a RIC under Subchapter M of the Code.
 As a BDC and a RIC, we will be required to comply with certain regulatory requirements.